 - The scrip value usually varies between 3 per cent to 5 per cent under Foreign Trade Policy 2015.

-It is also used to reimburse duties on imported inputs under schemes such as the export promotion capital goods scheme, the duty free import authorisation scheme and the advance authorisation scheme.
+It is also used to reimburse duties on imported inputs under schemes such as the export promotion capital goods scheme, the duty-free import authorisation scheme and the advance authorisation scheme.

 Working of the scrip

-For example, if duty free scrip is valued at Rs 10 lakh, the holder can use it to import such goods without paying duties up to Rs 10 lakh.
+For example, if duty free scrip is valued at Rs 10 lakh, the holder can use it to import such goods without paying duties of Rs 10 lakh.
 It is issued to the exporter allowing him to import a given percentage of his export value without levying any import duty.
 The scrip value can be deducted from import duty.

-As per the new FTP (2015), the scrip can be transferred to other persons.
+As per the FTP (2015), the scrip can be transferred to other persons.
 This means that an exporter can transfer the scrip he obtained to the importer.

 The Duty Credit Scrip is granted from Regional Offices of DGFT, spread all over the country.
-The duty free scrip can also be utilised for payment of excise duty on such “inputs” that are permitted for imports foreign trade policy.
+The duty-free scrip can also be utilised for payment of excise duty on such “inputs” that are permitted for imports foreign trade policy.